cloud104/automated-tests/executors/ginkgo/certmanager/README.md

 ## Verifications:

-- The check validates if you can create a certificate using your CRD using a yaml manifest.
+- The check validates if you can create a certificate through yaml manifest.

 ## Variables: